-A.2.7 Minimum Security Level
+B.2.7 Minimum Security Level

 The X3 architecture and message exchange techniques shall provide a minimum level of security (including cypher suites and key length), which must be supported by all nodes.
 At least two algorithms shall be specified.
 The protocol and algorithms shall be resistant to bid down attack.

-A.2.8 Underlying Infrastructure Trust
+B.2.8 Underlying Infrastructure Trust

 The X3 architecture and message exchange techniques shall assume by default that the underlying network communication links and infrastructure are untrusted.